redotvideo/revideo/README.md

 animations.
 While it happens to be distributed as an npm package, the maintainers don't intend for it to be used as a library.

-We started off as users of Motion Canvas but ran into those limitations.
-We wanted to build a video editing app on top of Motion Canvas.
-After building the initial version using the plugin system, we realized that we wanted to make more fundamental changes to the library that would be difficult to implement while keeping compatibility with the existing Motion Canvas API.
+We started out as users of Motion Canvas ourselves but ran into these limitations when we wanted to build a video editing app on top of it.
+After building our initial version using Motion Canvas' plugin system, we realized that we wanted to make more fundamental changes to the codebase that would be difficult to implement while keeping compatibility with the existing Motion Canvas API.

 That's why we decided to fork the project and turn it into Revideo.
 We wrote a bit more about it on our [blog](https://re.video/blog/fork).